 Research in our group examines many aspects of environmental chemistry.
-We use and develop state-of-the-science analytical techniques to characterize chemicals, their sources, and their fates in the environment.
+We use and develop state-of-the-science analytical techniques to characterize the sources and fates of chemicals in the environment.
+We combine traditional analytical separation science methods with advanced atmospheric and in situ sampling techniques to improve our understanding of issues at the forefront of environmental chemistry.
 Click to see a list of our publications and some of our collaborators.

 Current projects in the group include:

-Atmospheric sources, fate, and transport of persistent pollutants
+Atmospheric sources, fate, and transport of organic contaminants

-Persistent organic pollutants (POPs), including perfluorinated acids and flame retardant compounds, are found ubiquitously in the environment.
+Organic contaminants used in commercial products, including perfluoroalkyl acids and flame retardant compounds, are found ubiquitously in the environment.
 These chemicals are bioaccumulative and can be toxic to the environment and to humans.
 We are developing new analytical methods to better detect these compounds in atmospheric gas, particle, and water samples.
-Using these methods, we analyze samples collected from numerous environments (indoor, marine, remote) to better understand the sources of POPs to the atmosphere and how they are transported within the environment.
+Using these methods, we analyze samples collected from numerous environments (indoor, marine, remote) to better understand the sources of contaminants to the atmosphere and how they are transported within the environment.

 The ocean covers the majority of our planet and its emissions can impact the atmosphere.
 We are developing organic markers to detect the influence of the ocean on particles.
 Using controlled laboratory studies and ambient measurements, we can understand how these compounds enter the atmosphere and their potential distribution in particles.